-vice has a policy on connuentiality and rights of access to ,, ,,, , T Criteria Evidence M/GP Criteria Met Comment 17.1 All service users are informed about the policy and its implications and their right of access to personal information. М 17.2 The policy demonstrates recognition of: - shared care protocol - issues associated with provision of services to children and young people - drug and alcohol using parents. М 17.3 There are clear procedures for responding to breaches of confidentiality. М 17.4 The service is registered with the local Data Protection Commissioner, staff and volunteers are aware of their obligations under the Data Protection Act. М 17.5 The service computer systems are password protected. М 17.6 Service user files are kept securely and can only be removed from the premises with appropriate authorisation.
+Criteria Evidence M/GP Criteria Met Comment 17.1 All service users are informed about the policy and its implications and their right of access to personal information. М 17.2 The policy demonstrates recognition of: - shared care protocol - issues associated with provision of services to children and young people - drug and alcohol using parents. М 17.3 There are clear procedures for responding to breaches of confidentiality. М 17.4 The service is registered with the Office of the Data Protection Commissioner, if applicable.
+Staff and volunteers are aware of their obligations under the Data Protection Acts. М 17.5 The service computer systems are password protected. М 17.6 Service user files are kept securely and can only be removed from the premises with appropriate authorisation.
 Computer systems are backed up and back-ups are securely stored. М

 - 1. The service should ensure that the policy is understood.
 In the case of a service user who for a number of reasons (e.g. mental health, intoxication) may not understand, then the service should have in place a procedure to ensure that this non/questionable understanding is recorded. - 2.
-Refer to National Drugs Rehabilitation Framework National Protocols & Common Assessment Guidelines: Protocol 6 Confidentiality and Information Sharing.
+Refer to National Drugs Rehabilitation Framework National Protocols & Common Assessment Guidelines: Protocol 6 Confidentiality and Information Sharing. - 3.
+Refer to www.dataprotection.ie for more information on registration with the Data Protection Commissioner and on the Data Protection Acts.